SGDInstitute/apollo/content/collections/pages/sgdinstitute/take-the-last-bite.md

             text: 'The rise of a trans abolitionist vision,' -
             type: text
-            text: ' our panelists highlighted efforts in the Midwest, emphasizing the connections between both queer/trans justice and abolitionist organizing.'
+            text: ' panelists highlighted efforts in the Midwest, emphasizing the connections between both queer/trans justice and abolitionist organizing.'
       -
         type: paragraph
         content: